 Many businesses instigate competition among employees, assuming that rivalries will produce better results.
 But a collaborative approach is actually much more effective.

-In contrast, collaboration promotes trust and a sense of purpose and belonging, which ultimately helps to reduce stress and its ill effects.
+In contrast, collaboration promotes trust and a sense of purpose and belonging, which ultimately reduces stress and its ill effects.

 Bonus: a collaborative environment increases creativity, problem-solving, and sharing of ideas and resources.